Published by New Mexico Tech Department of Biology

 Career opportunities for Biologists are wide-ranging.
 The Department of Biology can prepare you for work in environmental assessment, drug development, medicine, forensic genotyping, microbiology, and bioterrorism prevention and response, among others.

-Graduates of the Biology Department have gone on to pursue their doctoral degrees, entered medical school, teach high school, work in the forensics lab of a police department, and work at some of the top biotechnology companies.
+Graduates of the Biology Department have gone on to pursue their doctoral degrees, enter medical school, teach high school, work in the forensics lab of a police department, and work at some of the top biotechnology companies.

 Biology Department Brochures (pdf)